iswunistuttgart/latex-boilerplate/README.md

 It is very important to exclude the right files when working with a LaTeX document.
 Since it is quite a repetitive and cumbersome task (even with [gitignore.io](gitignore.io)), we provide a basic gitignore that's geared towards both Windows and UNIX users.
 If you are a power LaTeX user, you might want to take a look at the `.gitignore` file and see if it works for your or possibly excludes files that you don't want excluded.

-The provided `.gitignore` file contains the following ignore definitions
+The provided `.gitignore` file contains the following ignore definitions from [gitignore.io](gitignore.io):

 * archives
 * cvs